top of page

 20240913_182727.jpg

-Mammals: We primarily care for non-rabies vector small mammals, although we are not currently taking newborns of any species.
-Some of the mammals we have treated are tree and flying squirrels, voles, mice, chipmunks, opossums, cottontails, raccoons, woodchucks (and more!).
+Mammals: We specialize in the care of rodents, but accept other non-rabies vector small mammal species on a case-by-case basis.
+Some of the mammals we have treated in the past are tree and flying squirrels, voles, mice, chipmunks, woodchucks, opossums, cottontails, raccoons (and more!).

-When we are at capacity or for bird rehabilitation please see Mass.gov
+When we are at capacity (or for any bird rehabilitation)

 Animals